sap-tutorials/Tutorials/tutorials/iot-express-1-buy-sapstore/iot-express-1-buy-sapstore.md

 [ACCORDION-BEGIN [Step 2: ](Acquire prototyping hardware)]

-If you need hardware for prototyping or subsequent tutorials, we recommend you acquire this kit to get started [https://www.sparkfun.com/products/14659?custom\_code=SAP](https://www.sparkfun.com/products/14659?custom_code=SAP).
+If you need hardware for prototyping or subsequent tutorials, we recommend you acquire a typical raspberry pi based kit to get started for example at [https://www.sparkfun.com/products/15361](https://www.sparkfun.com/products/15361) and digital sensors for light, temperature and humidity (e.g. [https://www.sparkfun.com/products/14459](https://www.sparkfun.com/products/14459), [https://www.sparkfun.com/products/15436](https://www.sparkfun.com/products/15436) and [https://www.sparkfun.com/products/10167](https://www.sparkfun.com/products/10167)).
 Of course, you can choose any device hardware or any supplier but the subsequent tutorials will be based on this example containing a temperature, humidity and light sensor.

 ![Hardware Kit](IMG_3333.jpg)